George Pitt-Rivers: Second World War

 After the declaration of war on Germany on 3 September 1939, the British government, fearful of German strategic bombing of British cities, ordered a mass evacuation of children from the cities to the countryside.
 Pitt-Rivers protested against plans to have some of the children stay with the tenant farmers on his Hinton St Mary estate and threatened to evict any tenants who took children into their homes.
 He sent out his private secretary, John Coast, to bully the tenant farmers into signing a petition opposing the plans to have children stay on the grounds of his estate on the grounds that the people from the cities were "East End Jews, Polish Jews and Czech Communists".
 Pitt-Rivers personally went out to threaten to evict the tenants who refused to sign his petition.
 During the Phoney War in the winter of 1939–1940, he took part in the meetings of the various "patriotic" (i.e. fascist) groups calling for a negotiated peace with Germany.

 On 27 June 1940, Pitt-Rivers was arrested and interned under Defence Regulation 18B as a British Union of Fascists sympathiser.
 He was an unpopular landlord whose tenant farmers greatly feared him, and there were concerns that he would be lynched by his tenants in the event of a German invasion.
-He made a poor impression on the arresting constables who described him as "pathetic, incoherent old man".
+He made a poor impression on the arresting constables who described him as a "pathetic, incoherent old man".
 Pitt-Rivers was held in Brixton Prison and Ascot internment centre (1940–1942).